sickel/qgisSpectre/README.md

 Load the data into QGIS and select the field specstring or spectre (The latter only exists in the postgis version) in the spectre viewer and select some points from the dataset to see the spectre.

-Status:

-The present release is considered a beta release.
-Some code cleaning will be done before releasing 1.0

-Selected TODOs:

-- Copy spectra to clipboard - Done, as comma separated channel values
-- Show more specra simultaneously - May look into this after v 1.0.
-- Use a custom scale on the y-axis - May look into this after v 1.0.
-- List only relevant (i.e. array and strings) columns in the column selector